jsoref/reactos/rossubsys/posix/apps/posixw32/readme.txt

-    5. The requested process [program] runs in the context of the PSX subsystem and performs any terminal I/O via the channel posixw32 and the PSX susbstem created.
+    5. The requested process [program] runs in the context of the PSX subsystem and performs any terminal I/O via the channel posixw32 and the PSX subsystem created.

 REVISIONS
     2001-05-05 created